why can’t you lose weight like you used to?

 In order to be successful on a ketogenic diet, you need to understand why it works and you’ll also a way to get started that is balanced, emphasized hormone health, and is tailor made for our chemistry as women.
 I did tons and tons of research and found the answers you need to get started successfully.

-I’ll be experimenting over the next 8 weeks with a ketogenic diet in order to become fat-adapted and lose fat with regular updates.
-I’ll report back on the good, the bad, and the ugly.
-If you’d like to follow along you should follow my daily updates on snapchat (snap the ghost below) and join the BGL community.
-When you do, you’ll those periodic updates via email that will give you more tools, resources, and the support you need to thrive in mid-life.
+I’ve been committed to a ketogenic lifestyle since then and it’s completely changed my life.
+I’ve been reporting back on the good, the bad, and the ugly.
+If you’d like to follow along you should follow my daily updates on Instagram and join this community.
+When you do, you’ll get tools to hack midlife, resources about the low-carb high-fat way of life and the support you need to thrive in mid-life.

 comment & share